 While this might not be a super widely known term, you've definitely experienced and likely very much appreciated a few of these.
 A crepuscular ray describes that twilight ray of sunlight shining through the breaks in high clouds.
 This is what will illuminate dust particles in the air if you're inside as one of these pretty sunbeams comes through.
 If you're enjoying one of these light shows from the comfort of your home, enjoy the view in your comfiest women's loungewear, like a fleece cowl neck pullover sweater, as you unwind for the evening.

-a widespread, long-lived wind storm.
-Derechos generally accompany bands of quickly moving rain showers and thunderstorms.
-They may also be called bow echoes, squall lines or quasi-linear convective systems.
-Basically, a derecho is a wind storm of serious proportion.
-You'll need windproof gear if you happen to be outside during a derecho.
-Throw on your Squall® parka.
-(Just think…we could have called our Squall a Derecho).
+Derechos are widespread, long-lived wind storms that generally accompany bands of quickly moving rain showers and thunderstorms.
+They're also sometimes referred to as bow echoes, squall lines, or quasi-linear convective systems.
+A derecho is a serious wind storm, so you'll want to have some serious windproof gear on if you happen to be outside during one of these.

 Opt for a waterproof women's winter coat like a squall jacket with a hood, a windproof shell, and added coverage that falls to mid-thigh, The derecho won't know what hit it.

 Frazils are beautiful ice crystals that form in turbulent water.
 You'll find frazel in swiftly moving streams and rough seas.
 If you happen to be searching for frazil, you'll want as much waterproof coverage as possible.
 Make sure you have waterproof pants on, plus cozy lined and water-resistant women's duck boots that cover your ankles.

 Moving away from streams and oceans, a haboob is actually a giant dust storm, otherwise known as a sandstorm.
 Rather than suggest any outwear or boots here, we're going to recommend just taking cover if you happen to find yourself caught in one of these.